 Toy Story 2

-Most films have a weak round.
-Toy Story 2 doesn't.
-59% across 39 head-to-head matchups, consistent whether it's facing a first-round underdog or a final-round elite.
+Toy Story 2 has an unusual bracket signature: modest early, strong late.
+The 45% overall rate hides a film that tends to peak exactly when the competition does.
 "When She Loved Me" is a devastation delivery device disguised as a children's sequel.
 Pixar proved that a toy being forgotten in a donation box could break an adult audience, and that emotional ambush gives it a competitive edge its lighter predecessor doesn't carry.
-1.6s per vote suggests strong instincts.
-Most voters arrive at this matchup already knowing which way they lean.

 Synopsis